-Before You Take the China Taxi
+Before You Take a Taxi in China

 Before you even step foot inside the taxi there are a couple things you might want to have with you:

-- Your Destination – if you don’t speak Mandarin very well, you’ll want to have the name of the place you’re going written down on a piece of paper.
+- Your Destination – If you don’t speak Mandarin very well, you’ll want to have the name of the place you’re going written down on a piece of paper.
 It’s not hard, so don’t worry!
 Most hotels can help you by writing down your destination in Chinese characters and you’ll want to pick up a card in the hotel lobby that says the name and address of that hotel.
 When entering the taxi, just hand the card over and they’ll know where to go from there.

-Tips for Chinese Taxi Travel
+Expert Tips for Chinese Taxi Travel